 Green tea contains compounds that have powerful antioxidant and anti-inflammatory properties that may be helpful in combating join pain.

-Vitamin D is very important for people with osteoarthritis.
+Vitamin D is very important for people with joint pain.
 Research shows that people with low levels of vitamin D may have more joint pain.

 Calcium is a mineral that helps your joints as well as your bones.
 Calcium gives your body the raw material it needs to maintain its structure.